 Key strengths of Canada’s mineral sector include abundant mineral and metal resources, sustainable mineral development, sophisticated financial institutions, broad expertise in geoscience and an extensive science and technology network.
-Canada is the largest producer of potash worldwide, second-largest for uranium, third-largest for diamonds, fourth for primary aluminum, and fifth for nickel production globally.
+Canada is the largest producer of potash worldwide, second-largest for uranium, third-largest for diamonds, and fourth for primary aluminum.

 Forest industry in Canada

 One of the top global manufacturers of forest products, Canada is among the world’s largest producers and exporters of softwood lumber, accounting for 20% of Canada’s forest product exports..
 Increasing demand for wood products from emerging economies, along with the growing need for alternative energy sources—including biomass—are creating new opportunities for companies investing in Canada’s forest industry.

 Investing in natural resources in Canada

 Canada is the largest supplier of crude oil and refined petroleum products to the United States and has active infrastructure development for delivering crude oil and natural gas supplies to Asian and European markets.
 Shipping times to Asia from Canada's west coast LNG projects are about ten days shorter than from the U.S. Gulf Coast, giving investors a significant cost advantage.

 With an integrated system of coast-to-coast rail lines, an 840,000 km-long pipeline system and several expansion proposals, Canadian oil, gas and overall energy production, is well connected to domestic and export markets.

 The Mineral Exploration Tax Credit (METC) helps exploration companies raise equity funds by passing on tax credits to investors on eligible expenses.
 The 15% non-refundable tax credit can be applied against investors’ federal income tax that would otherwise be payable for the taxation year in which the investment was made.